 TREATMENT OPTIONS FOR ERECTILE DYSFUNCTION

 Lifestyle changes can help reduce or improve erectile dysfunction.
 Some of these changes include being active and exercising.
-Some of these exercises are kegel exercises, aerobic exercise, yoga.
+Some of these exercises are kegel exercises, aerobic exercise, and yoga.
 There are also some other changes that can help such as quit smoking, limit or stop drinking alcohol, and maintaining healthy body weight.

 The Priapus Shot (P-Shot) procedure begins with a localized numbing agent applied to the penis.
 While the numbing agent takes effect, the doctor will draw a small volume of blood from your arm.
 Then, they will place it in a device called a centrifuge device that spins down the blood to separate the platelets and growth factors from the rest of the blood components.
 The result is a highly concentrated PRP that is then carefully injected into the targeted area in the penis.
 Once injected, these blood-derived growth factors ignite the body’s unique tissue renewal process.